-Should Race 1 and 2 be run "back to back", competing cars will proceed straight to the grid after Race 1 where they will be held in parc ferme conditions.
-Any penalties resulting from Race 1, when race 1 and 2 are back to back, will only be applied at the end of race 2.
+Should Race 1 and 2 be run "back-to-back", competing cars will proceed straight to the grid after Race 1 where they will be held in parc ferme conditions.
+Any penalties resulting from Race 1, when races 1 and 2 are back-to-back, will only be applied at the end of race 2.